-In another study, sponsored by NASA, cognitive scientists compared the results of the cognitive trainer Gopher’s team had developed (a very basic looking game called Space Fortress combined with a dedicated training program) to a sophisticated, pictorial and high-level-graphic and physical-fidelity-based computer simulation of the Apache helicopter.
-The result: the group of cadets who went through the cognitive training had 100% (!) graduation rate, while the group that went through high fidelity simulation had only 18%.
-(See: (1) Hart, Battiste.
-NASA-AmesResearchCenter:Field test of video game trainer (1992); (2) Gopher, Weil, Bareket.
-Fidelity revisited: The transfer of skill from a computer game trainer to actual flight (1991)).
+In another study, sponsored by NASA, cognitive scientists compared the results of the cognitive trainer Gopher’s team had developed (a very basic looking game called Space Fortress) to a sophisticated high-level-graphic and physical-fidelity-based computer simulation of the Apache helicopter.
+The result: the group of cadets who went through the cognitive training had 100% graduation rate, while the group that went through high fidelity simulation had only 18%.

-Following their success in aeronautics, Gopher’s team demilitarized the technology, further improved it, and incorporated Applied Cognitive Engineering (ACE), in order to develop cognitive training systems for civil usages.
-ACE’s patented technology, called Cognitive Simulation, is proven to increase trainees’ performance in their profession or task by 20% –40%.
-The first obvious frontier for ACE’s revolutionary technology was … Sports.
+Following their success in aeronautics, Gopher’s team incorporated Applied Cognitive Engineering (ACE) to develop cognitive training systems for sports.
+ACE’s patented technology, called Cognitive Simulation, is proven to increase trainees’ performance in their profession or task by 20–40%.

-Down to Earth: From Fighter Pilots to Power Forwards
+Down to Earth: From Fighter Pilots to Forwards to Goalies

-In order to develop a basketball cognitive training tool, the researchers mapped the brain skills that are required for top performance in the game of basketball.
+In order to develop a cognitive training tool, the researchers mapped the brain skills that are required for top performance in the sport.
 With this map in hand, ACE’s researchers designed a system that simulates the exact same skill set.
-Although the players are merely performing with a keyboard in front of a computer, if you screen the minds of the trainees, you’ll find that the skills (or the “brain muscles”) that are working are exactly those that are required during a real basketball game.
+Although the players are merely performing with a keyboard in front of a computer, if you screen the minds of the trainees, you’ll find that the skills (or the “brain muscles”) that are working are exactly those that are required during a real game.

 Finally, ACE’s training philosophy emphasizes the cognitive fidelity of tasks (similar processing modalities, similar attention control requirements), and not their physical fidelity.